larson-adam/machine-learning-tutorial/TUTORIAL.md

 Annotations:

-	•	Accelerate: A Hugging Face library that makes it easy to train models on multiple devices (CPU, GPU, or TPU) and speeds up the training process.
+	•	Accelerate: A Hugging Face library that optimizes model training by distributing the workload across multiple hardware devices.
 	•	PyTorch: A deep learning framework that provides dynamic computation, allowing for more flexibility during training.
-Hugging Face’s Trainer class uses PyTorch as the backend.

 Conclusion

-In this project, we’ve learned how to fine-tune a pre-trained BERT model using Hugging Face’s Trainer API and PyTorch.
-Key machine learning concepts like forward pass, backpropagation, loss calculation, and fine-tuning were introduced and explained as they appeared throughout the tutorial.
+In this project, we’ve fine-tuned a pre-trained BERT model using Hugging Face’s Trainer API and PyTorch.
+The tutorial covered important machine learning concepts such as forward pass, backpropagation, loss calculation, fine-tuning, and hardware optimization using Accelerate.
+With the fine-tuned model, we can now deploy it for real-world sentiment analysis tasks.

-This README guides you through the complete process, from loading a model and dataset to fine-tuning, evaluation, and hardware optimization using Accelerate.

 ---

-### Summary of Changes:
+### Summary of Updates:
-- Explanations of concepts like **model**, **fine-tuning**, **epochs**, and **backpropagation** are included right when they are mentioned in the tutorial.
-- The format now focuses on explaining each term in context as it is introduced, rather than listing everything at the start.
+- **TrainingArgument Parameters**: Added more detailed explanations about the parameters used in the `TrainingArguments`.
+- **Training Metrics**: Provided concise explanations for loss, grad norm, learning rate, and epoch when they appear in the training output.

-Let me know if you need further adjustments or clarification!
+Let me know if this meets your expectations or if you need further adjustments!